carlosrodlop/cbci.jenkins-lib/docs/CBCI-AdminHero.md

   * Find your answers within the [community](https://community.jenkins.io/) in different channels like [Stack Overflow](https://stackoverflow.com/questions/tagged/jenkins)
   * If you are stuck, report your request or bug in the [Jenkins Jira](https://issues.jenkins.io/secure/Dashboard.jspa)

-## CloudBees CI: Make Jenkins Administration more scalable and reliable 🚀
+## CloudBees CI: Make Jenkins administration more scalable and reliable 🚀

 * From day zero you are not alone in this journey, [CloudBees Support](https://support.cloudbees.com/hc/en-us) counts on a Global Team of [Certified CloudBees CI/Jenkins experts](https://www.cloudbees.com/cloudbees-university/training-certifications) willing to answers your questions and helping your processes including [Assisted updates](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/required-data/required-data-upgrade-a-jenkins-instance)
   * [Jenkins Health Advisor](https://plugins.jenkins.io/cloudbees-jenkins-advisor/) 🏥